About Type 1 Diabetes:

 JDRF appreciates the need for resources and support among members of the adult type 1 diabetes (T1D) community.
 JDRF is active in research that benefits people with T1D at all ages and all stages of the disease, with special programs geared to both children and adults.

 The JDRF website features a special page in the “Life with T1D” section with materials and articles for adults.
-In this section of the website, you can download the Adult Type 1 Toolkit, a comprehensive free guidebook that contains important information and insight for adults, including a toolkit specific to newly diagnosed adults with T1D.
+In this section of the web site, you can download the Adult Type 1 Toolkit, a comprehensive free guidebook that contains important information and insight for adults, including information specific to newly diagnosed adults with T1D.

 Where can I find health insurance for myself or my child with type 1 diabetes?

-For your child, every state in the nation has a health insurance program for infants, children, and teens who are not otherwise insured.
+The federal government site, Healthcare.gov, has information about health insurance options as well as an easy-to-use guide to help you find out which private insurance plans, public programs and community services are available to you or your child.
+Also, the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK) has a publication “Financial Help for Diabetes Care.”
+Every state in the nation has a health insurance program for infants, children, and teens who are not otherwise insured.
 To find out about programs in your state, search Insure Kids Now!, offered by the U.S. Department of Health & Human Services (or call 877-KIDS-NOW).
-Another option to investigate is your state Children’s Health Insurance Program (CHIP).
+Another option to investigate is your state’s Children’s Health Insurance Program (CHIP).

 I have type 1 diabetes and need help finding life insurance.